liquidcarrot/carrot/README.md

 // The example Perceptron you see above with 4 inputs, 5 hidden, and 1 output neuron let simplePerceptron = new architect.Perceptron(4, 5, 1);

-// And now, 4 inputs, *two* hidden layers of 5, and 1 output neuron let simplePercetronTwo = new architect.Perceptron(4, 5, 5, 1);
 ```

 And building networks is easy with **6** built-in networks